morsssss/benmorss.com/content/rock-theory/birth-of-the-unjazz.md

 | C#m<sup>7</sup> | G#m | D#<sup>7</sup> | G#m | C#m |
 {{</example>}}

-### “Day ‘N’ Nite”
+### “Day ‘n’ Nite”

 In the years since “No Scrubs”, hip-hop and R&B have worked together to expand what we regard as melodically consonant.
 Let’s look first at singing rappers.
 Then, we’ll look at R&B singers who are influenced by hip-hop.
 In between, we’ll look at “Work”, a song where we’ll find both!

 Rappers have sung on and off since the beginnings of hip-hop.
 Sometimes, they did a bit of both, rapping in repetitive melodic cells.
-But this rap-singing truly became a thing at the end of the 2000s, when Kid Cudi and Dot Da Genius released [“Day ‘N’ Nite”](https://www.youtube.com/watch?v=VrDfSZ_6f4U).
+But this rap-singing truly became a thing at the end of the 2000s, when Kid Cudi and Dot Da Genius released [“Day ‘n’ Nite”](https://www.youtube.com/watch?v=VrDfSZ_6f4U).
 This hypnotic, compelling song is a fine case of 🤷🏽‍♀️ _harmonic ambiguity_ and an introduction to 🌳 _root in the voice_.

 Harmonic ambiguity isn’t new in hip-hop.
 The style has long contained a huge variety of backing instrumentals, including some with little harmonic content.
 What’s new here is that Dot Da Genius and Kid Cudi created an ambiguous, trippy track - and realized it would serve the song’s purpose to sing over it.